Steps to importing vehicles, machinery, or parts

 Cleaning your vehicle, machinery, or parts

 You must clean your vehicle, machinery, or parts before you ship these to New Zealand.
-This will reduce the risk of them carrying unwanted contaminants and pests, which can cause delays in getting your consignment cleared.
+This will reduce the risk of them carrying unwanted contaminants and pests, which can cause delays in getting your consignment cleared by MPI.

-All rubbish and other goods that do not belong to a vehicle or machine must be removed so that MPI can perform on-arrival verification.
-After cleaning is done, make arrangements for treatment if this is required by the IHS.
+All rubbish and other goods that do not belong to a vehicle or machine must be removed so that MPI can carry out on-arrival verification.

 If you are importing a used passenger vehicles (car), truck, bus, campervan, or caravan from Japan, the cleaning must be carried out by an MPI-approved system in Japan.

 - cleaning a used vehicle [PDF, 2.1 MB]

 - cleaning used outdoor machinery [PDF, 2.3 MB]

 Spraying your item with insecticide is not compulsory but is recommended for added security.
 This treatment will reduce the chance of your consignment being delayed when it arrives in New Zealand.